Horse64/old-core.horse64.org/docs/Specification/Horse64 Concurrency.md

 apply one of these two categories for each function but might err in favor of the `canasync` side.
-This is meant to save you from needing to specify this property for each tiny helper function in your program, even if the category is obvious when looking at it.
+This is meant to save you from needing to specify this property for each tiny helper function in your program, even if the category is obvious when looking at it. **In cases where it is not obvious to you, you should always consider applying `canasync`/`noasync` explicitly.**

 ## Heap separation